andrey5608/raspberry-pi-printer-emulator/emulator/README.md

   the vendorID and productID.
 As before load the g_printer module and confirm that your PC recognizes  the Pi correctly as the printer you selected.

-  Now simply call `emulatedprinter -read_data` to capture all print jobs and save them to the folder you specified earlier.
+  Now simply call `./emulatedprinter -read_data` to capture all print jobs and save them to the folder you specified earlier.

 ---